 While it is preferable to have program days be consecutive (to help the students retain and build upon their knowledge) it is not 100% necessary.
-SK will gladly work with your often tricky schedules to find the best solution!
+Sound Kreations will work with your school to accommodate complex schedules as needed.

 Can I pay by credit card?

 It is preferable to receive cheques as payment.
 Credit cards are also accepted, but subject to a processing fee.

 How many students can you accomodate per class?